srizzling/aws-reinvent-2024/pages/How generative AI can boost developer productivity and player experience (GAM305).md

 - Agenda
 	- Game overview
 		- Problem: Game studos wanna build faster and push solutions faster
-		- Everything with the game they built (Glitch Staged Adventure) - everything was built using UI, assets, lore
+		- Everything with the game they built (Glitch Staged Adventure) - everything was built using UI, assets, lore. [[PyGame]],  with Websocks, AWS Lambda,
 	- Service overviw
 	- Whiteboard and demos
 	- Q&A